helioid/categorize/README.md

 bag_of_words = Models::BagOfWords.new

-# Customize the parameters for the bag of words model.
+# Customize the parameters for the bag of words model
 bag_of_words.max_buckets = 3
 bag_of_words.min_support = 0.4